rtens/lacarte/README.md

 I would be happy to find contributers.
 If you find a bug or are missing a feature, check out the [issues] which I'm using for project management.
 The `+` tags refer to the importance of an issue.

 If you are only interested in HTML: you can browse through the templates even without PHP.
-There is also a `test` module which renders the output of the component's automated tests.

 [issues]: https://github.com/rtens/lacarte/issues